LimePoint/opschain/docs/reference/actions.md

     docker build -t my-base-image .
     ```

-3. Use the custom base image in the Project custom Dockerfile.
+3. Use the custom base image in the project custom Dockerfile.

     ```
     FROM my-base-image # supply the tag used above